Uncovering Majorana nature through a precision measurement of $CP$ phase: Introduction

-Considering that the Dirac \textit{CP} violation phase measured at T2K experiment is unaffected by decoherence, and, consequently, it represents a true value.
-We study, in this \textit{letter}, how much a measurement at DUNE experiment \cite{Acciarri:2015uup} of the Dirac \textit{CP} violation phase can be deviated from the aforementioned one.
-For this purpose, we make a comparison between the distorted \textit{CP} violation phase obtained at DUNE with the projected one at the T2HK experiment \cite{Abe:2018uyc}, representing the latter an upgrade in precision of the measuremente at T2K.
+At this point it is worth mentioning that our work's cornerstone hypothesis is that the Dirac CP violation phase measured at T2K experiment represents its real value since it is unaffected by quantum decoherence in neutrino oscillations.
+Thus, considering that the effects of a quantum decoherence environment, coupled with a non zero Majorana phase, are sizable in the DUNE data, our strategy is divided into two steps.
+The first step is to assess how much a measurement at DUNE experiment \cite{Acciarri:2015uup} of the Dirac CP violation phase can deviate from the true one.
+For this purpose, and taking the pure SO as a theoretical hypothesis in the fitting, the CP violation phase obtained at DUNE is compared with the projected one at the T2HK experiment \cite{Abe:2018uyc}.
+The T2HK projected measurement comes to be an upgrade in the precision of the CP violation measurement at T2K.
+The second step, and final goal in this letter, is to go beyond testing the DUNE accuracy for determining a Majorana CP phase simultaneously with the decoherence parameter.